megshinagawa/megs-dev-notes/content/Machine Learning 101.md

 - Data analysis: analyzes and visualizes the data in order to find patterns and understand it better
 - Data science: running experiments to find actionable findings
 ## Exercise: what is machine learning in your own words?
+- Machine learning is a word used to describe the process in which computers take in data and analyze it to derive meaningful patterns out of them using different models and algorithms.